futape/gustav/API.md

 ###Hooks classes

 Hooks classes are a subset of the Gustav classes.
-Like the Gustav classes' ones, their names begin with `Gustav`, too. *Hooks classes* are called that way because their names are made up of the Gustav classes' names being a name's beginning and `Hooks` ending a name.
+Like the Gustav classes' ones, their names begin with `Gustav`, too. *Hooks classes* are called that way because their names are made up of the Gustav classes' names being the name's beginning and `Hooks` ending the name.
 For each Gustav class one Hooks class exists.
 When including a Gustav class, the corresponding Hooks class is included automatically.
+You should never include a Hooks class manually.
+Instead simply include the corresponding Gustav class.

 Hooks classes make all static functions of the corresponding Gustav class publically available.
 They are all defined as `abstract` and can therefore not be instantiated.
-When calling a function via a Hooks class and passing a variable as reference to a parameter, it's important to pass it as `myfunc(&$myvar)` for example, while the corresponding Gustav class's function may accept `myfunc($myvar)`.
+When calling a function via a Hooks class and passing a variable as reference to a parameter, it's important to pass it as `myfunc(&$myvar)` for example, while the corresponding Gustav class's function would accept `myfunc($myvar)`.

 Hooks classes can be used to call functions documented in the [private API](Private-API).